afd/JavaTutorialQuestions/questions/dd4c.md

 ## dd4c: *Clocks*

-Write a class, \lstinline{Clock}, that records a moment in time during a day, in the granularity of seconds, together with a mode in which the time should be shown.
+Write a class, `Clock`, that records a moment in time during a day, in the granularity of seconds, together with a mode in which the time should be shown.
 The mode should be one of:

 \begin{itemize}